Mohamadyse/individualPro/README.md

 # **Todo List Application** #
-- The application will allow a user to create new tasks, assign them a title and due date, and choose a project for that task to belong to.
+- The application allowa the user to create new tasks, assign them a title and due date, and choose a project for that task to belong to.
 - The user should be able to also edit, mark as done or remove tasks.
 They can also quit and save the current task list to file, and then